ghkhuu/sql-challenge/README.md

 Using the online tool at [Quick Database Diagram](http://www.quickdatabasediagrams.com), I generated an ERD showcasing relationships among the entities through primary and foreign keys, as well as different table constraints.

+_Figure 1: ERD for the database schema containing 6 tables_
 ![alt text](https://github.com/ghkhuu/sql-challenge/blob/master/ERD%20for%20database.png)

-_ERD for the database schema containing 6 tables_

 ### Data Engineering